All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 This content has been automatically translated from Ukrainian.

-Examples of NP-hard problems:
+Examples of NP-complete problems:

-Where it matters in real life:
+Where this is important in real life:

 • Logistics and delivery routes.